 Less that .2 mile past the Stark’s Brigade marker is a turnoff for Old Camp Road Trail.
 Old Camp Road was cut by soldiers during the American Revolution to connect Jockey Hollow Road to Basking Ridge Road, which no longer exists as far as I know.
 While the hike along the Blue Trail eventually ends up on Old Camp Road Trail, it makes this connection a quarter mile farther down, so skip this turn and continue straight.

-As the Blue Trail makes its way to the second Inner Loop Trail intersection, the surface gets a little rocky and the trail begins to gradually slope downhill.
+As the Blue Trail makes its way to its western intersection with the Inner Loop Trail, the surface gets a little rocky, and the trail begins to gradually slope downhill.
 Some of the rocks are loose, and stepping on them is like stepping on marbles, so be careful.

-When you arrive at the Inner Loop Trail, take a left towards Old Camp Road Trail as directed by the posted sign.
+At the intersection with the Inner Loop Trail, take a left towards Old Camp Road Trail as directed by the posted sign.
 It is only .1 mile to the intersection.
 Once there, take a right to head back to Jockey Hollow Road.
-Both turns are so sharp that you are essentially making U-turns.
+Both turns are so sharp that they are essentially U-turns.

-There is a little bit of confusion when the Blue Trail comes to its second intersection with the White Trail.
-The map shows these as two separate trails running parallel to each other for a short distance, when in reality they merge into one.
+On the way to Jockey Hollow Road, the Blue Trail once again merges with the White Trail.
 At the first intersection, the White Trail dead ends into the Blue Trail from the left, and a hundred yards or so farther down, just after crossing Primrose Brook for a second time, the White Trail splits off to the right.
 Stay straight at each intersection to remain on the Blue Trail.

 When the Blue Trail finally reaches Jockey Hollow Road, it crosses over and continues on the other side.
-No horses are allowed on this section, which becomes a traditional hiking trail, much narrower than it has been previously.
-It parallels the road all the way to the parking lot, so you do have the option to walk back on the pavement if you prefer.
+No horses are allowed on this section because the trail becomes much narrower than it has been previously.
+It parallels the road all the way to the New York Brigade Trail parking lot, so you do have the option to walk back on the pavement if you prefer.

-If you do take the trail, shortly after you cross Jockey Hollow Road is an intersection with the Yellow Trail, which is marked by a small footbridge that spans a narrow stream.
+If you do take the trail, shortly after crossing Jockey Hollow Road is an intersection with the Yellow Trail that is marked by a small footbridge that spans a narrow stream.
 To remain on the Blue Trail, turn right before the bridge—do not cross the stream.

 The final quarter-mile stretch of the trail has a surface full of rocks and roots.
 It also heads up a moderately steep hill.
 While certainly not a deterrent to anyone who set out to hike a 3-mile trail to begin with, this is undoubtedly the toughest section of the journey.